-The framework presented here was inspired by, and aspires to be consistent with, David Deutsch’s Constructor Theory Deutsch’s Theory was created by and for physicists, including the requisite esoteric mathematical.
+The framework presented here was inspired by, and aspires to be consistent with, David Deutsch’s Constructor Theory.
+Deutsch’s Theory was created by and for physicists, including the requisite esoteric mathematics (or maths, for the oceanically challenged).
 Nevertheless, I have found it useful as a grounding basis for much of philosophy, including ontology, epistemology, teleology, causation, and Consciousness.

 The basic premise of Constructor Theory is that all physical theories can be described in terms of which transformations of matter (processes or tasks) are possible, which are impossible, and why.
-For the purpose of the current framework, a “task” consists of an input configuration of matter (which can be described by a finite set of physical variables), an output configuration of matter (ditto), and a Constructor (which I will sometimes replace with the words Mechanism or Context) which performs the task by generating the output when presented with the input.
-While it’s possible to contemplate one-off processes which physically alter the system we call the Context or Mechanism, for our purposes here we (like Constructor Theorists) will be concerned entirely with tasks wherein the Constructor/Mechanism/Context remains essentially unchanged and able to repeat the task.
+In the shorthand of the current framework, a “task” consists of an input configuration of matter (which can be described by a finite set of physical variables), an output configuration of matter (ditto), and a Constructor which performs the task by generating the output when presented with the input.
+Constructor Theory proper requires that the Constructor is (mostly) unchanged by the process and is then capable of repeating the process.
+(The current framework will loosen this constraint, se below).
+So the basic (oversimplified) unit of Constructor Theory (altered slightly for the current framework) is a task, which looks like this:

 where x1, x2, etc. are the input variables and y1, y2, etc. are the output variables.

-One important implication which follows from this framework is that the outputs of transformations can become the inputs of other transformations.
-Mechanisms can be combined such that any regular network of tasks can be considered a new, higher level task with a new higher-level (super) Mechanism.
+One important consideration in Constructor Theory is that the outputs of tasks can become the inputs of other tasks.
+Constructor Theory specifically states that any regular network of tasks is a task.
+Thus, tasks can be combined such that any regular network of tasks can be considered a new, higher level task with a new higher-level (super) Constructor.

 Note: the sub-tasks are still tasks in their own right.